Guarding Against the Risks Posed by Privileged Users and Compromised Credentials

 Administrative privileges have left many organizations exposed to these threats:

 - Insider abuse.
-It is often easy for malicious insiders to abuse their privileges, whether to make money or sabotage the business.
+It is often easy for malicious insiders to abuse their access privileges, whether to make money or sabotage the business.
 These risks are exacerbated in the cloud, where organizations may be exposed to the threat of their own administrators, as well as those of the cloud provider.

 - External attacks.
-Administrative privileges represent a vital asset, and one that is increasingly targeted by external attackers.
+Administrative access privileges represent a vital asset, and one that is increasingly targeted by external attackers.
 For example, an advanced persistent threat (APT) attack may use social engineering tactics to gain one administrator’s credentials, and use that as a launching point to access and exploit other systems and services.

 The Solution: The Vormetric Data Security Platform

 With the Vormetric Data Security Platform, organizations can gain the comprehensive, robust, and granular controls they need to guard against the abuse of privileged user access.
 The Vormetric Data Security Platform consists of several product offerings that share a common, extensible infrastructure.
-The solution features capabilities for data-at-rest encryption, key management, privileged user access control, and security intelligence.
+The solution features capabilities for data-at-rest encryption, key management, privileged user access control management, and security intelligence.
 Through the platform’s centralized policy and key management, customers can address security policies and compliance mandates across databases, files, and big data nodes—whether they’re located in the cloud or in virtual or traditional infrastructures.

 The Vormetric Data Security Platform delivers a range of critical capabilities that protect against the abuse of privileged access controls:

-- Separation of privileged users and sensitive user data.
+- Separation of privileged access users and sensitive user data.
 With the Vormetric Data Security Platform, administrators can create a strong separation of duties between privileged administrators and data owners.
 The Vormetric Data Security Platform encrypts files, while leaving their metadata in the clear.
 In this way, IT administrators—including hypervisor, cloud, storage, and server administrators—can perform their system administration tasks, without being able to gain access to the sensitive data residing on the systems they manage.

 - Separation of administrative duties.
 Strong separation-of-duties policies can be enforced to ensure that one administrator does not have complete control over data security activities, encryption keys, or administration.
 In addition, the Vormetric Data Security Manager supports two-factor authentication for administrative access.

 - Detailed security intelligence.
-The Vormetric Data Security Platform provides detailed logs that specify which processes and users have accessed protected data.
-The detailed logs specify when users and processes accessed data, under which policies, and if access requests were allowed or denied.
-The logs will even expose when a privileged user submits a command like 'switch users' in order to attempt to imitate, and potentially exploit, the credentials of another user.
+The Vormetric Data Security Platform provides detailed management logs that specify which processes and users have accessed protected data.
+The detailed management logs specify when users and processes accessed data, under which policies, and if access requests were allowed or denied.
+The management logs will even expose when a privileged user submits a command like 'switch users' in order to attempt to imitate, and potentially exploit, the credentials of another user.
 Sharing these logs with a security information and event management (SIEM) platform helps uncover anomalous patterns in processes and user access, which can prompt further investigation.
 For example, an administrator or process may suddenly access much larger volumes of data than normal, or attempt to do an unauthorized download of files.
 These events could point to an APT attack or malicious insider activities.